-Our concerts take place in the living room of a modern home in southern Rhode Island, near the village of Wakefield.
-Doors open at 2:30 pm and the performance begins promptly at 3 pm.
+The performance begins at 3 pm.
+Guests should plan to arrive at least 30 minutes ahead of time.
 After the concert, you’ll have an opportunity to meet the artists and learn about their backgrounds, interests, and career plans.

 About the Artist

 Pianist Ivan Gusev has performed extensively in Russia, Europe, and the USA.
 His debut recital at Carnegie Hall in November 2018 was performed to a sold-out audience.

 Ivan is a winner of the 3rd Gershwin International Music Competition (New York, USA, 2017), a prize-winner of the Chopin International Piano Competition (Hartford, USA, 2018), the New York Piano Festival and Competition (New York, USA, 2017), the Mauro Monopoli Prize International Piano Competition (Barletta, Italy, 2013), the Benditsky Russian Piano Competition (Russia, 2014), the Dorothy MacKenzie Artist Recognition Scholarship Award (International Keyboard Institute and Festival, New York, 2015), and the Third International Neuhaus Piano Competition (Russia, 2015).